-A micro fulfillment center or MFC is an automated fulfillment center used by ecommerce businesses to store their inventory closer to the end consumer.
+A micro fulfillment center or MFC is defined as an automated fulfillment center used by ecommerce businesses to store their inventory closer to the end consumer.
 Their structure size typically ranges from 10,000 to 20,000 square feet, with some as small as 5,000 square feet.
-MFCs can be co-housed inside an existing retail store, or placed in a smaller warehouse space in an urban location.
+MFCs can be co-housed inside an existing retail store, grocery store, or placed in a smaller warehouse space in an urban location.

 Remote automated dispense (RAD) is a term favored by Walmart for their small format, automated dispense systems.
 They are located close to customers to solve the speed of delivery ‘last mile’ problem.
 They can contain three temperature zones and automatically dispense order to the customer when they arrive at a kiosk.
 Think convenient neighborhood ATM for your groceries.
 The RADS are fulfilled from MFC’s, Dark Stores or CFCs typically via van.

 Orders per day is the number of orders sold by a store on a daily basis.
 This is an important metric used for sizing an order fulfillment automation system.

 A self-service supermarket is a single channel.
 A self-service supermarket that also supports online ordering is omnichannel.
 You can buy through either the physical store channel or the online channel.